grandao0/work-work-work/README.md

 `git log`                       -> shows a list of all previous commits.

+`git log --graph`               -> shows a list of all previous commits with a graph.

 `git checkout HEAD <file_name>` -> Discards changes in the working directory.

 `git reset HEAD <file_name>`    -> Unstages file changes in the staging area.